-Your therapist will start with MLD Manual Lymph Drainage, which is a light, skin-stretching massage.
+Your therapist will start with MLD Manual Lymph Drainage, a light, skin-stretching massage.
 This massage helps promote the movements of lymphatic fluid.
 Therapy is applied to unaffected areas first, making it possible for the fluid to move out of the affected area.
 Deep breathing techniques are usually done at the beginning and end of the therapy to open the deep lymphatic pathways.

 Your MLD will most likely be followed by multi-layer compression bandaging.
 Multi-layer lymphedema bandaging usually has four to five components to it, including:

 - Finger/toe gauze, which is soft and stretchable for comfortable wear.